choria-legacy/marionette-collective/website/reference/plugins/application.md

 Below you can see the single executable system in use:

 {% highlight console %}
-$ mco
-The Marionette Collective version 1.1.1
+The Marionette Collective version 2.0.0

-/usr/bin/mco: command (options)
+usage: /usr/bin/mco: command <options>

+Known commands:

+   cap                  controller           exim
-Known commands: rpc filemgr inventory facts ping find help
+   facts                filemgr              find
+   help                 inventory            iptables
+   nettest              nrpe                 package
+   pgrep                ping                 plugin
+   puppetd              rpc                  service
+   virt

+Type 'mco help' for a detailed list of commands and 'mco help command' to get detailed help for a command

 {% endhighlight %}

 {% highlight console %}
 $ mco help
-The Marionette Collection version 1.1.1
+The Marionette Collection version 2.0.0

   facts           Reports on usage for a specific fact filemgr         Generic File Manager Client